Aiming to rank #1 on Google for a specific term, or even, a handful of terms, is a waste of yours and everyone’s time. We will show you where it's at

 This is something that gets overlooked on most websites!
 Including ours at times.
 We can all be so busy telling people about what we do that we forget to tell people how to get started with us.

-Let's face it, if you don't tell people where to go then why should you expect them to know automatically.
-You have to make it simple for then because your visitors will not care half as much as you!
+Let's face it, if you don't tell people where to go then why should you expect them to know automatically?
+You have to make it simple for them, because your visitors will not care half as much as you!

-Improving navigation to your call-to-action could be as simple as adding more links to you contact page within your copy.
+Improving navigation to your call-to-action could be as simple as adding more links to your contact page within your copy.
 Did you see what we did there?

 A rule of thumb is to have your call-to-action visible at all times, regardless of where they navigate on a page.
 You could add a button at the bottom of each key section.